July in

 March through

 September, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an excessive health risk from unsafe exposure to UV radiation for average individuals.
+A UV Index of 11, and more, symbolizes an extreme health hazard from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The maximum UV index, 12 during July, leads to the following recommendations:
+Note: The maximum daily UV index of 12 in July interprets into the following recommendations: